fortrabbit/help/docs/support-tips.md

 - _"Hey, I'm wondering if you could answer a few questions about using TECH on your platform"_ - no question asked

 We can not guarantee a prompt answer at all times.
 Describe your situation in detail upfront, ask your questions and we will do our best to answer in a timely fashion.
 We appreciate greatly when clients take the time to outline a problem and provide sufficient details instead of relying on a ping-pong style of conversation.
 We are a small team and these chat-sessions are highly time costly for us.

+## Be specific about the issue

+Ambiguity is the kryptonite of support.
+Give us timestamps, full error messages, error logs, screenshots, URLs, and any other specific information that can help to identify a problem.
+Stick to one problem at a time, this helps reduce the noise level and confusion factor if the problem has to be handed over to another support agent.

+* Bad: _"Urgent.
+Something is wrong.
+Fix this ASAP!"_
+* Better: _"At 17:00 UTC today, my app foobar shows an error: ECONNREFUSED after several seconds when I visit the URL http://foobar.com/contact-us and click the 'submit' button"_

+## Describe your problem in technical terms

+Use technical language to describe your problem if you are able to do so.
+Put some effort into explaining exactly what's going on.

+* Bad: _"My site is stuck."_
+* Better: _"When I visit mydomain.com, the browser shows an error: "Not secure" in the URL bar"_

+## Provide context

+We don't know your website or web application.
+Please provide us with the context required to understand your question.
+Describe your goals.

 ## Open only one ticket per issue